-Strip tillage for row crops leaves 2/3 to 3/4 of the soil untilled and greatly reduces its vulnerability to erosion.
+Strip tillage for row crops leaves 2/3 to 3/4 of the soil untilled and reduces its vulnerability to erosion.
 Directed fertilizer placement in the tilled strip results in increased fertilizer efficiency of nitrogen.

 BMP 1100 has a cost share ratio of 30 per cent government, 70 per cent applicant, and an overall funding cap of \$80,000 across all eligible practices.
-A single Application Worksheet can include any or all of the Practices within BMP 1100.
+A single Application Worksheet can include all eligible practices within BMP 1100.

-Code Practice Description Сар 1101 Reduced till attachments and strip till applicators such as trash whippers, row cleaners for row crop planters, roller crimpers (for late summer crops) \$40,000 OR rental/custom expenses for strip till applications 1102 Addition of: low disturbance fertilizer delivery (including discs/knives/etc. to enable single pass fertilization at time of strip till; tanks (for fertilizer) \$40,000 Must be an add-on to Practice Code 1101, and is eligible for equipment purchase/retrofits only (not rental/custom expenses)
+Code Practice Description Сар 1101 Reduced till attachments and strip till applicators such as trash whippers, row cleaners for row crop planters, roller crimpers (for late summer crops) OR rental/custom expenses for strip till applications \$40,000 Or remai/custom expenses for strip till applications 1102 Addition of low disturbance fertilizer delivery (including discs/knives/etc. to enable single pass fertilization at time of strip till; tanks (for fertilizer) \$40.000 1102 Not eligible as a stand-alone application, must be an add- on to Practice Code 1101.
+Eligible for equipment purchase / retrofits only (not rental / custom expenses). \$ 10,000